kanr/Moon/_posts/2018-02-27-githublinks.md

-# A Curated list of Git and GitHub resources
+# A curated list of Git and GitHub resources

 relevant links to github tutorials, essays, graphics and info.